Eye Injuries Affecting your Daily Life

 • Make use of proper lightening

-• Always make your computer monitor and video screen clean devoid of any fingerprints and dirt
+• Always make your computer monitor and video screen clean and devoid of fingerprints and dirt.

 • Try to take frequent breaks and avoid fatigue